-Editor’s Note: I was kindly sent some products featured in this post – all are designated with “c/o” – in exchange for writing about them but all text and opinions are my own.
+Editor’s Note: I was kindly sent some products featured in this post – all are designated with “c/o” – in exchange for writing about them but all editorial and opinions are my own.
 It’s thanks to wonderful sponsors like these that Classic Bride is able to stay up and running!

 Since welcoming baby Winston home almost nine months ago, our lives have changed so drastically it’s sometimes hard to remember what life was like before he arrived.
 While J&I easily came to embrace this new and crazy life, there’s one thing that always makes life better: sleep … and more sleep!
 From one of our initial pediatrician visits, we were told that “sleep begets sleep” which was hard to believe at first but we soon came to find the more naps Winston takes during the day, the more he seems to sleep at night.

 Luckily, we were blessed with a pretty chill baby from the get-go: he would sleep 5-6 hour stretches at night as a newborn and somewhere around two months, he was sleeping easily through the night.
 I felt like we had hit the baby sleeping jackpot.Then around four and a half months, it happened.
 The angel baby who always slept through the night started waking and crying … once a night … then twice a night … sometimes I lost count how many times a night he’d wake.
 We were trying every sleep training technique under the sun but nothing seemed to work.
 Some days I was convinced he was going through a growth spurt, other days I decided it must be teething.
 Then I read about the four month regression and chalked it up to something way outside of our control.
 This monkey business went on for a looooonnng three months and most nights, he was sleeping in his swing … not ideal.
 He’d have a few nights sprinkled here and there where he would sleep 10-11 hours straight which were sweet treats but would also just confound us – how? why?